weiyaomeng/weiyaomeng.github.io/_pages/academics.md

 Programme Committee Member
 ----
+- Member of the Programme Committee of IEEE Congress on Evolutionary Computation (CEC) (CEC'2024), June 30-July 5, 2024, Yokohama, Japan.
 - Member of the Programme Committee of the Genetic and Evolutionary Computation Conference (GECCO-2024), July 14-18, 2024, Melbourne, Australia.
 - Member of the Programme Committee of the Genetic and Evolutionary Computation Conference (GECCO-2023), July 15-19, 2023, Lisbon, Portugal.